amida-tech/blue-button-json2json/README.md

 console.log(r); // 'value_0'
 ```

 `dataKey` can be an array.
-In that case the first deep property that evaluates to a non null value is selected
+In that case the first deep property that evaluates to a value that is not `null` is selected
 ```js
 var template = {
     dataKey: ['a.b', 'a.c']